fat-a-lity/RestappDocked/README.md

 import libraries pymongo,flask
 ### CRUD operations

-Class MongoAPI is defined to interact with mongodb Connection to cluster is defined inside __init__ function
+Class MongoAPI is defined to interact with mongodb\n Connection to cluster is defined inside __init__ function

 Client is predefined and database and cluster names are to be passed.